“Our Father Gilbert’s teaching was an expression of his holiness, and his holiness made his teaching effective.”

 Coats of arms were historically borne by British and European land-holders as marks of distinction and as a means of identification.
 The adoption of heraldry by the clergy came from similar needs and became more and more popular as a result of their involvement in civil administration.
 Ecclesiastical heraldry evolved from a means of sealing civil and religious documents to a system for identifying people and dioceses.
 Today, there is still an opportunity for clergy and organisations within the Church to use heraldic devices to seal documents, but more often, it is a way for churches and church leaders to give symbolic representation of their beliefs as well as to identify their particular roles in the Church.

 The Gilbertine Priories had different coats of arms all based in a similar design.
-The above arms were for the Gilbertines in Sempringham which we retain and use as a part of our restoration.
+The above arms were for the Gilbertines in Sempringham.

 Argent, three bars gules, over all a cross in bend, azure.